 For one credit hour students receive one 25-minute lesson per week.
 For two credit hours students receive one 50-minute lesson per week.
 THEA 130 is for students pursuing the music-theater/dance concentration.
 The repertoire for all lessons is determined by the instructor according to the level and ability of the student.
 A fifteen-minute hearing is required at the completion of the class to determine whether or not the student may continue private voice.
 This course requires attendance at a weekly 50-minute master class known as Vocal Repertory.
-These individualized lessons may be repeated for a maximum of eight credits.
-An applied fee is charged each semester (see fees and financial information).
+These individualized lessons may be repeated for a maximum of eight credit hours.
+An applied fee is charged each semester.